intmus/inttheory22-23/_03-triads-7chords-leadsheet/b1-7chrds.md

 - Diminished minor (half-diminished seventh chord): diminished triad + m7
 - Diminished diminished (fully-diminished seventh chord): diminished triad + d7

-Building on your knowledge of inversion figures from triads, it should be simple to derive the seventh chord system; it also uses the intervals above the *bass*, not the *root* of the chord.
+Building on your knowledge of inversion figures from triads, it should be possible to derive the seventh chord system.
+Like triad inversions, they:
+- use the intervals above the *bass*, not the *root* of the chord.
+- are written in superscript next to your chord quality (or Roman numeral when we get there).
+- have abbreviated versions that will be used rather than writing out every interval

+There are four possible inversions for seventh chords.
+Below, you will find their abbreviated forms (most commonly used) and their full interval forms in parentheses.
+Remember that when written by hand or in music notation software, you will stack the numbers and *not* include a slash between them.
 - Root position: 7 (7/5/3)
 - First Inversion: 6/5 (6/5/3)
 - Second Inversion: 4/3 (6/4/3)
 - Third Inversion: 4/2 (6/4/2)

 As a reminder, we will be using the term *inversion figure* to discuss this shorthand method of identifying inversions.
 Other systems refer to these same superscript numbers as figured bass, bass position Symbols, or figures, but we need not argue about which name is better.
-As long as the student understands the difference between *inversion figures*, true *figured bass* (i.e. Baroque system for writing keyboard harmonies), and the shorthand used in *leadsheet notation*, it does not actually matter which term is used.
+As long as the student understands the difference between *inversion figures*, true *figured bass* (i.e. Baroque system for writing keyboard harmonies), and the shorthand used in *leadsheet notation*, it will make no difference in your effectiveness.